LittFlower/SCU-URP-Helper/README.md

 **In view of the particularity of this project, the developer may stop updating or delete this repository at any time.**

+**This project complies with the GPL v3.0 agreement.
+Anyone can use this project for free.
+Commercial use requires permission from the project developer, otherwise it will be considered an infringement.**

+**This repository is for learning purposes only, all code contains only the smallest possible examples that can be used. **

 ## Quick start

 ### Download